carndog/InsureAssessment/README.md

 - **03-policy-renewal.http** - Renews the development-seeded policy (POL-RENEW-DEMO)
 - **04-informative-errors.http** - Demonstrates error responses for invalid requests

-### Important Notes

-- Restart the API before re-running the renewal scenario because persistence is deliberately in memory
-- The cancellation scenario creates its own policy and should be run from the beginning when repeated
-- Each scenario is self-contained and does not depend on variables from other files

 ## API Endpoints

 ### Customer Management